njbizzle/Offseason2024ForPortfolio/README.md

 ## Overview

 This is the most recent repository for FRC team 8852, which I worked on as lead programmer.
 I was the main person managing this repository but there were other people who wrote sections.
 One of the main features that I worked on was the implementation of a swerve drivetrain, which this season especially was designed to integrate easily into our autonomous pathing and vision software.
 Vision was another large undertaking for the offseason.
 I worked on writing the vision subsystem and camera classes, as well as configuring the hardware and firmware, all of which works together to build an estimation of our robot's position.
-Addidionally, the LED system is new on this project.
+Additionally, the LED system is new on this project.
 I built up tools to quickly make and manage different patterns to help convey the status of our robot from far away (also they look really cool).

 ## Tools Used